Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

         sudo ln -s /usr/bin/gem1.8 /usr/bin/gem
         sudo gem update --system

-Please note these instructions will overwrite any system global RubyGems installation, so do not follow if you are trying to create a separate Ruby environment for Diaspora!
+Please note the above instructions will overwrite any system global RubyGems installation, so do not follow if you are trying to create a separate Ruby environment for Diaspora!